planetarysoftware/TSC/Lifecycle.md

 The process to join the Planetary Software Organization as a TLP or TLWG is as follows.

-### 1. Application Completed - Pull Request Submitted
+### 1. Submit Application - Pull Request Submitted

 Copy the [Application Template](Applications/Template.md), fill it out, add the file to the [Applications](Applications/)